Diamondbacks vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Toronto Blue Jays and Vladimir Guerrero Jr. will take on the Arizona Diamondbacks and Christian Walker on Friday at 7:07 PM ET, in the first of a three-game series at Rogers Centre.
+Bo Bichette and the Toronto Blue Jays will look to get to Zac Gallen when he starts for the Arizona Diamondbacks on Saturday at 3:07 PM ET, in the second game of a three-game series at Rogers Centre.

-The Blue Jays are listed as -175 moneyline favorites for this matchup against the Diamondbacks (+145).
-The total is 9.5 runs for the contest (with +100 odds to hit the over and -120 odds on the under).
+The Blue Jays are -160 moneyline favorites in this matchup with the Diamondbacks (+135).
+The total is 8 runs for the matchup (with -105 odds to hit the over and -115 odds on the under).

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.